ElwoodMattHowell/azure-network-protocols/README.md

 </p>

 Next up we will observe DHCP traffic.
 Dynamic Host Configuration Protocol, or DHCP, is a client/server protocol that automatically provides an Internet Protocol host with its IP address and other related configuration information such as the subnet mask and default gateway.
+We will observe this traffic by issuing our virtual machine a new IP address.
+Back in Wireshark, filter by DHCP or tcp.port ==
 <br />

 <p>